noaione/yuusha-shoukan-ln/sources/v09/chapter2.md

 [K-Kuro?]

 [Didn’t I tell you that you would make it if you just kept going at this pace?
-And yet, why are you being this rash....]
+And yet, why are you being this rash...]

 [T-That is...]